What happens if you disturb a tarantula?

 One of the most common defensive behaviors exhibited by tarantulas is rearing up.
 When feeling threatened, a tarantula may raise its front legs and front section of its body, creating an imposing and intimidating posture.
 This is the tarantula’s way of communicating that it is willing to defend itself if necessary.

-- Flicking Urticating Hairs: Tarantulas have specialized hairs called urticating hairs, which they can flick at potential predators.
+How likely is it that a tarantula will bite you?- Flicking Urticating Hairs: Tarantulas have specialized hairs called urticating hairs, which they can flick at potential predators.
 These hairs can cause irritation, redness, and even a rash on human skin, serving as a painful deterrent.

 - Striking with Fangs: As a last resort, a tarantula may strike with its powerful fangs, delivering a bite.
 While not typically life-threatening to humans, a tarantula bite can be painful and should be taken seriously.